polterguy/phosphorusfive-dox/chapter-19.md

 #### The "add-recipient.hl" file

-This file simply creates a modal Ajax window, allowing the user to select a contact from the database, adding the contact's email address,into on of our three recipient's textboxes; To, Cc and Bcc.
+This file simply creates a modal Ajax window, allowing the user to select a contact from the database, adding the contact's email address, into one of our three recipient's textboxes; To, Cc and Bcc.

 The file is fairly self explaining, and could possibly benefit from some refactoring.